 Dartmouth Digital Commons Citation

 Huttunen, Liisa; Ayres, Matthew P.; Niemelä, Pekka; Heiska, Susanne; Tegelberg, Riitta; Rousi, Matti; and Kellomaki, Seppo, "Interactive Effects of Defoliation and Climate Change on Compensatory Growth of Silver Birch Seedlings" (2013).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3909.